ConfidentialMind/cm-purplepill/cm-purplepill-presentation.md

 ## 1. Main Problem Being Solved

 - Standard Kubernetes GPU monitoring tools only track pods with explicit `nvidia.com/gpu` resource requests
-- Many applications utilise GPUs without declaring these resource requests
+- Some applications utilise GPUs without declaring these resource requests
-- Creates significant monitoring gaps where GPU usage is effectively "invisible"
+- Creates significant monitoring gaps where GPU usage is effectively "invisible" and/or untraceable.

 ## 2. What is CM PurplePill?

 **Definition:**
-A lightweight Prometheus exporter for NVIDIA GPU metrics in Kubernetes environments that tracks pod-level GPU usage **without** requiring explicit GPU resource declarations.
+A lightweight Prometheus exporter for GPU metrics in Kubernetes environments that tracks pod-level GPU usage **without** requiring explicit GPU resource declarations.

 **Key Features:**
 - Identifies GPU usage by containers with no explicit `nvidia.com/gpu` resource declarations